kjetilho/rl-bareos/README.md

 ### s3

-This preset installs an S3 plugin for Bareos.
+This preset installs an S3 plugin for Bareos (Bacula is not supported).
 (Since the plugin is not packaged, we distribute a copy of it in this module.)
 The backup will include a "virtual" file directory tree `/situla` with a traversed copy of the bucket inside.
 A script which calls `radosgw-admin` to create an authentication file is also included.

 Available settings in `preset_params` include: